Krutie/distraction-free-vue-form/README.md

 # An Interactive and Distraction-free Form with Vue

-This is a supporting github repository for **Building an Interactive and Distraction-free Form with Vue** article.
+This is a supporting GitHub repository for **[Building an Interactive and Distraction-free Form with Vue](https://medium.com/vue-mastery/building-an-interactive-and-distraction-free-form-with-vue-bfe23907e981)** article.

 Learn how to build an interactive and distraction-free form using advanced concepts of the Vue.js framework and other supporting libraries for form validation and animations.